Welcome to beets! This guide will help you begin using it to make your music collection better.

 The default configuration assumes you want to start a new organized music folder (that directory above) and that you'll copy cleaned-up music into that empty folder using beets' import command (see below).
 But you can configure beets to behave many other ways:

-- Start with a new empty directory, but move new music in instead of copying it (saving disk space).
-Put import_move: yes in your config file.
+Start with a new empty directory, but move new music in instead of copying it (saving disk space).
+Put this in your config file:

-- Keep your current directory structure; importing should never move or copy files but instead just correct the tags on music.
-Put the line import_copy: no in your config file to disable any copying or renaming.
+Keep your current directory structure; importing should never move or copy files but instead just correct the tags on music.
+Put the line copy: no under the import: heading in your config file to disable any copying or renaming.
 Make sure to point directory at the place where your music is currently stored.

 There are approximately six million other configuration options you can set here, including the directory and file naming scheme.
 See :doc:`/reference/config` for a full reference.